Why are dietitian services important in primary care?

-- reduce the risk of developing type 2 diabetes by up to 70% in adults at risk
+- Reduce risk of developing type 2 diabetes in at-risk adults by up to 70%

-- decrease body weight by about 3-6 kg (after at least 12 months)
+- Decrease body weight by 3-6 kg after 12 months

 According to a 2018 survey, Ontario dietitians working in primary health care spend most of their time on chronic disease management, and many patients who would benefit from nutrition counselling are not referred to dietitian services.